tybottorff/bottorffdocs/notes/literature_notes.md

  - changing dosages to minimize irAEs while keeping anti-tumor response
 # Overcoming immune checkpoint blockade resistance in solid tumors with intermittent ITK inhibition
  - dampening TCR signaling with ITK inhibitor can confer ICB sensitivity to ICB resistant solid tumors
+# Pan-cancer analysis reveals alternative splicing characteristics associated with immune-related adverse events elicited by checkpoint immunotherapy
+ - expression levels of some splicing factors correlates ok with irAE risk
+ - **doesn't seem to be the case here that alternative splicing (as a source of neoantigens) is increased in irAE patients and irAEs were caused by increased neoantigen load, so their model instead is that splicing's effects on irAE risk instead perhaps due to altered protein function i.e. alternative splice variant has different function that leads to irAEs**
 # Pan-MHC and cross-species prediction of T cell receptor-antigen binding
  - new AI assisted method
 # Patient HLA class I genotype influences cancer response to checkpoint blockade immunotherapy